Review app access risk

 Access risk only applies to applications detected from your Identity Provider, and only to a very specific form of SSO called 'OpenID Connect'.
 OpenID Connect is most commonly seen as 'Sign in with Google' buttons on some web applications, although it's also available on some apps for Microsoft 365.

-If a user is connecting to an application by clicking on an icon in a 'My apps' dashboard, or logging in without using a 'Sign in with Google' button, then they're likely connecting using SAML2 Single Sign On which doesn't represent any access risk.
+If a team member is connecting to an application by selecting an icon in a 'My apps' dashboard, or logging in without using a 'Sign in with Google' button, then they're likely connecting using SAML2 Single Sign On which doesn't represent any access risk.

 Manage high-risk apps